Site-Fan/Site-Fan.github.io/content/_index.md

 Recently, I have been working on:

-- Enhancing the availability of datacenter software, in collaboration with [Yi](https://chenyi.world/) from Order Lab.
 - Implementing subgraph matching algorithms for dynamic graphs on GPU at HPC Lab.
+- Continuous work of LiteSys, focusing on enhancing the availability and service continuity of datacenter software.

 For more information, please refer to my [CV](./CV_Site_Fan.pdf).